uwescience/myria-docs/myriaX.markdown

     `alter role uwdb with login;`

 - Create Postgres databases.
-Be careful that if you have multiple workers on the same machine, they need to use different Postgres databases.
+Important: If you have multiple workers on the same machine, they need to use different Postgres databases
-For example, the configuration in `deployment.cfg.postgres` needs the Postgres databases `myria1` and `myria2` on both worker machines:
+(but they can share the same Postgres server instance) For example, the configuration in `deployment.cfg.postgres` needs the Postgres databases `myria1` and `myria2` on both worker machines:

     `createdb myria1; createdb myria2;`

 #### Setup the working directories and catalogs and copy to nodes